Welcome to today's edition of the Rush 24-7 podcast.

 Follow with me here.

-Uh and then again, you also have the fact that the automobile came into existence and became further and further refined technologically.
+And then again, you also have the fact that the automobile came into existence and became further and further refined technologically.

-However, the government then got involved and said, This is how we're going to do things.
+However, the government then got involved and said, this is how we're going to do things.

-They the regulation on the railroad industry was that uh they were regulated in a way that said basically the railroad industry is the only mode of transportation and all other modes of transportation were given a tremendous benefit uh uh advantage over the railroad industry.
+The regulation on the railroad industry was that they were regulated in a way that said basically the railroad industry is the only mode of transportation.

-And I'm not talking about uh I'm not talking about just passengers.
+And I'm not talking about just passengers.

-But uh what what I'm saying is simply this.
+But I'm saying is simply this.

 And I want you to follow with me here.

-If in fact we turned into a market system as you desire, and frankly, I wouldn't be opposed to that either.
+If, in fact, we turned into a market system, as you desire, and frankly, I wouldn't be opposed to that either.

 I think we ought to privatize airports.

-Uh, I believe Heathrow or Gatewick is privatized.
+I believe Heathrower Gatewick is privatized.

-Uh I think we ought to do that.
+I think we ought to do that.

-Oil companies would, they would want to build roads, otherwise they have no use for their product.
+Otherwise, they have no use for their product.

 Automobile companies could have a fee, the same thing.

-All I'm saying is if you went down this privatization road, roads would not go away, airlines would not go away, airports would not go away, but if in fact mass transit had to pay for itself, it would be gone in a New York minute.
+But if, in fact, mass transit had to pay for itself, it would be gone in a New York minute.

 And I'm even talking about New York.